collectiv-ai/collectiv-ai-sponsors/README.md

 ## 🤝 How you can support

-There are several ways to support CollectivAI:
+There are several ways to support CollectiVAI:

 - ⭐ **Star & share** the repositories to help visibility
 - 🐙 **Contribute** (code, documentation, issues, ideas)